lydiagcamp/shared_capitalism/README.md

-# The Shared Capitalism Project
+# Shared Capitalism in the United States (1999-2024)

 ## Description